 Individual and Group Safety Information

 The safety of students, faculty and staff is paramount during inclement weather.
 Sometimes, conditions in New Haven may be significantly different from those in an individual's location.
 If conditions are such that traveling may be hazardous, contact your supervisor or instructor as soon as possible to inform him/her of your particular situation.
 In such situations, each person must decide whether traveling to the university is necessary and prudent.

 Notify the program manager responsible for animal safety precautions within any animal-based university research labs.
 The program manager is responsible for ensuring the continuity of this research and academic programming.

-Please note that while the university also uses radio stations and television to issue weather closing announcements, there is sometimes a delay before these reports are aired.
-Please use the WeatherChek line -- (203) 392-SNOW (7669) -- as your first source for instant and up-to-date information.
+Please note that, while the university does use radio and television stations to issue weather closing announcements, there is sometimes a delay before these reports are aired.

 to download these instructions

 Click here to download a printable PDF document containing these guidelines.